openoms/bitcoin-tutorials/README.md

-## Automated guides for the RaspiBlitz and Linux desktop
+## Guides for the RaspiBlitz and Linux desktop
 **Get the most use out of your Bitcoin Full Node**

 Start at <https://github.com/rootzoll/raspiblitz>